 Local Plan Policies

-To help applicants deliver biodiversity net gain as required under Policy S61 a guidance note has been prepared and is available below.
-This will be kept under review and will be updated upon further updates to legislation
+To help applicants deliver biodiversity net gain as required under Policy S61 and the national requirement, a guidance note has been prepared and is available below.
+This will be kept under review and will be updated upon further updates to legislation.

-Where development would be subject to the general biodiversity gain condition, the application must be accompanied by minimum information set out in Article 7A of the Town and Country Planning Act 1990.
-For avoidance of doubt, the following is the mandatory minimum information required:
+Where development would be subject to the general biodiversity gain condition, the application must be accompanied by minimum information set out in Article 7A of the Town and Country Planning Act 1990

-• Confirmation that the applicant believes that planning permission, if granted, would be subject to the biodiversity gain condition;
+• Confirmation that the applicant believes that planning permission, if granted, the development would be subject to the biodiversity gain condition

 • The completed metric calculation tool showing the calculations of the pre-development biodiversity value of the onsite habitat on the date of application (or proposed earlier date) including the publication date of the biodiversity metric used to calculate that value;

-• A statement whether activities have been carried out prior to the date of application (or earlier proposed date), that result in loss of onsite biodiversity value (known as degradation.How is habitat degradation dealt with when calculating the pre-development biodiversity value of onsite habitat?), and where they have:
+• A statement whether activities have been carried out prior to the date of application (or earlier proposed date), that result in loss of onsite biodiversity value (‘degradation’), and where they have:

-• A statement to the effect that these activities have been carried out;
+1. A statement to the effect that these activities have been carried out

-• The date immediately before these activities were carried out;
+2. The date immediately before these activities were carried out

-• The pre-development biodiversity value of the onsite habitat on this date;
+3. The pre-development biodiversity value of the onsite habitat on this date

-In addition to these minimum requirements, further information may be required to assist the consideration of biodiversity net gain as part of the planning application, to enable the Local Planning Authority to consider whether the general condition is capable of being successfully discharged following approval.
+In addition to these minimum requirements, further information may be required to assist the consideration of BNG as part of the planning application, to enable the Local Planning Authority to consider whether the general condition is capable of being successfully discharged following approval.
 For example, where there are considerations around significant onsite biodiversity enhancements or use of offsite biodiversity units.

 Exemptions